flash62au/EngineDriver_Home/docs/operation/gamepads.rst

 .. image:: ../_static/images/gamepads/bt_controller1.jpg
    :scale: 50 %

-They are available from a variety of different sellers on ebay and elsewhere.
+They are available from a variety of different sellers on eBay and elsewhere.
 Their quality is not brilliant which is reflected in the price, so don't expect a long life from them.

 **MagicSeeR1**